Finschia/finschia-sdk/docs/core/proto-docs.md

 <a name="lbm.collection.v1.QueryTokensResponse"></a>

 ### QueryTokensResponse
+Deprecated: do not use

 QueryTokensResponse is the response type for the Query/Tokens RPC method.

-Note: deprecated

 | Field | Type | Label | Description |